ECS153/final-project-group-0-/microservices/dotnetapi/README.md

 - `PrivateKey`: This is the private key that the API will use to decrypt the credentials The API will find the credential with it's ID, decrypt it's hashed value using the private key it got from the Pi, and then finally put it in the ProxySwap Database table, which is the only table that our proxy has.

-### Credential Encryption
-As previously mentioned, to encrypt the credentials on the server, we decided to create a public/private key pair where the private key is stored only on the pi.
-While it's never ideal to transport a private key over any connection, we reasoned that since we only allow connections over https, that this would be sufficient to protect the private key from being seen by attackers.